aleksadacic/DataQuerying/README.md

 > [!NOTE]
 > Most of these classes & operations are under internal packages, so you should only rely on them if you know the
 > internals.
 The library’s main public classes are `Query`, `SearchRequest`, and `SearchOperator`.

+## Exceptions

+When using the dynamic query features in this library, you may encounter the following exceptions.
+They are typically thrown if your filter definitions or query parameters are invalid.
+Catch them where appropriate, or surface them as HTTP errors in your REST APIs.

+- `AttributeNotFoundException` (`SpecificationBuilderException`)
+  Thrown when the specified attribute does not exist on the entity when trying to create `Specification` object.
+For instance, if your query references a field that isn’t a valid column/property, this exception indicates the attribute cannot be resolved.

+- `JoinNotFoundException` (`SpecificationBuilderException`)
+  Thrown when attempting to perform a `join` on a relationship that doesn't exist or isn’t properly mapped.
+This might happen if you reference a nested path (e.g., `user.address.city`) and one of the segments isn’t a valid association.

+- `MappingException` (`RuntimeException`)
+  Signals a more general mapping error.
+For example, if the library is unable to convert an input value into the correct type needed for the query or if there’s a mismatch between the filter type and the entity’s field type.

+- `SpecificationBuilderException` (`RuntimeException`)
+  This is a wrapper for the `RuntimeException`.
+Thrown if there is an error in building the `Specification`—for example, conflicting operators, logical errors in filter groupings, or issues that prevent the library from creating a valid JPA criteria.

+In most cases, these exceptions indicate an issue with how your filters or joins are configured.
+Proper validation of incoming request data (e.g., attribute names, operator types) can help avoid them.

 ## Package Structure